Friday, April 11, 2014

-Today, April 11, is the optional memorial of St. Stanislaus, the Bishop of Cracow, Poland.
+The saint of the day for April 11, is St. Stanislaus, the Bishop of Cracow, Poland.
 A champion of the liberty of the Church and of the dignity of man, he defended the lonely and the poor.
 When he reproached King Boleslaus II for his immoral life, the king himself killed him during Mass.

 Stanislaus was born in 1030 and was educated at Gnesen and at Paris.
 After his ordination to the priesthood he was made a canon of the cathedral at Cracow as well as archdeacon and preacher.
 Upon the death of the bishop of Cracow, he was nominated bishop of the diocese by Pope Alexander II.

 The king at the time, Boleslaus II, trying to strengthen his own power, led an expedition against the grand duchy of Kiev, making himself very unpopular with the nobles of the country, who opposed his policies.
 St. Stanislaus of Cracow sided with the nobles, led by the king's brother, Ladislaus, and this brought him into conflict with the king.

 Stanislaus had opposed the king before for his tyrannical ways and once confronted him boldly for his immoral behavior when Boleslaus had abducted the wife of a Polish nobleman and carried her off to his castle.
 No one seemed willing to face the king from a fear of his rage, but Stanislaus boldly went to the king and threatened excommunication if he did not change his ways.
 Furious, the king promised revenge on the bishop.
 Later, Stanislaus sided with the nobles in their opposition to the king's political policies, and the king accused him of being a traitor and condemned him to death.